 Hi there.
 A little about me: I’m a traveler, or rather I used to be one before I moved here to the Ithaca area to build the Dacha.
 I’ve been around the wonderful country of Germany, farmed (thank you, WWOOF) in the beauty of Hawai’i, climbed rocks with the bears of Yosemite National Park in California, and driven across the U.S. twelve times so far.
 Although I’m a woods and mountains girl at heart, I’ve been lured by the likes of Philadelphia, Brooklyn, Chicago and Portland.

 I’m an immigrant.
 I moved from Kiev, Ukraine to Brooklyn sidewalks at age 7 in 1989.
 Yes, I do eat borscht, but only if my babushka made it.
 I’m in love with languages and so far my collection includes English, Russian, un poco Español, ein bissen Deutsch, and a tiny bit of French.

 I’m a teacher, a nerd.
 After getting my Masters in Education from Rutgers University, I taught high school Language Arts in Mahwah, NJ.
 It was an amazing time, and of course, as any teacher will tell you, a learning experience.
 We put on plays, read Salinger and Angelou, wrote poems, tried to survive high school.
-I’ve worked a lot with tutoring and child care and it’s a profession that hits hard in the heart.
-I hope to continue it in one shape or another.
+I’ve worked a lot with tutoring and child care and it’s a profession I hope to continue in one shape or another.

 Danila likes experimenting with fermented foods, building stuff out of recycled materials, and making community radio.
 On any given day, Danila might be taking up any number of projects, from boiling down maple syrup, to pickling garlic scapes, to working a chainsaw, to building a shed, to building a different shed.
 Danila is proud of all the sheds he has built.